In my spare time, I love to read.

 I’ve talked about how I’ve used biographies from other great leaders as a resource while building Helcim in previous posts, but I don’t limit myself to biographies.
 Our office has a small library in the lounge where team members can drop off a book they've enjoyed once they’re done with it or pick up a new book whenever they’re looking for their next read.

-Having a library in the office directly supports Helcim’s core value to Embrace Knowledge.
+Having a library in the office directly supports Helcim’s value of embracing knowledge.
 This value states our belief that education empowers people to make informed decisions, and that all team members have lessons to learn and to teach.
 I encourage the team to share their knowledge and to learn from those around them so they can grow in their roles as much as possible.
 By encouraging the team to not only read about different perspectives and business stories but to share the stories that inspire them with other members of the team, the whole team becomes stronger and more well-rounded.

 I have read a lot of great books over the years that have inspired me to be a better entrepreneur and business owner, here are a few of my top picks that I regularly recommend to the Helcim team when they’re looking for something new to read.